Last Updated on May 7, 2022

 Did you know it can take 5-6 hours for half of the caffeine you consume to leave your system?
 That means if you drink a cup of coffee at 1 pm, it’s probably still going to be in your system if you try to go to sleep at 10 pm.
 These days, I’ve been drinking green tea with breakfast and then having a cup of English breakfast tea around 9:45 am.
 I pretty much only drink caffeine-free tea after that.

-4. Keep work and self-care spaces separate
+4. Keep work and life spaces separate

 It’s been really tempting to work from the couch when I’m at home all day, but it wreaks havoc on my back.
 Because of that, I’ve made sure I start my workday from my desk.
 If I want to move to the couch later in the day, that’s fine, but my new rule is that I can’t start the day from the couch.